A printable PDF can be found at the end of this article.

 Within 30 days following a zone business meeting

-Send minutes of the zone BOD meeting or other zone business meetings to zone officers, group presidents, District President and to others as directed by one bylaws.
+Send minutes of the zone BOD meeting or other zone business meetings to zone officers, group presidents, district president, and to others as directed by zone bylaws.

 Immediately following election of officers

-Send names, and contact information of newly-elected officers to district president and district corresponding secretary.
+Send names and contact information of newly-elected officers to district president or district officer stipulated by district policy.